Buying VS Renting Skis: Unbiased Pros & Cons

 Will buying skis pay for themselves?

-You can calculate the cost of buying your own skis against renting them using the following formula.
+You can calculate the cost-effectiveness of purchasing your own ski equipment against renting them using the following formula:

-I created a calculator that you can input your numbers to output when your purchase will pay for itself.
+To make this easier for you, I've created a simple calculator where you can input your own numbers to determine when your purchase will pay for itself.

 Staying warm on the mountain is a priority and without the right kit, it can make for a miserable experience.